Prasad-py/DLH_Project/README.md

 - `results/`: Contains the results of the experiments, including trained models and visualizations.
 - `DLH_Team_43.ipynb`: A Jupyter notebook that reproduces the DeepMicro project.
 - `en_dict`: A pickled Python dictionary to store information of trained autoencoders.
-- `clf_dict`: A pickled Python dictionary to store information of trained classifier.
+- `clf_dict`: A pickled Python dictionary to store information of trained classifiers.
 - `requirements.txt`: Lists the required Python packages and their versions.
 - `README.md`: Provides an overview of the project and instructions for running the code.